-Steps @ For more details about the product and how to configure features, click Help or press F1.
+Steps of For more details about the product and how to configure features, click Help or press F1.

-- In the Management Client, install licenses through the License Information message. - a) Click Continue.

-- b) Select the license files in the dialog box.
+- In the Management Client, install licenses through the License Information message. - Click Continue. - Select the license files in the dialog box.
 If the message is not shown, install the licenses as explained in the next step.
-Otherwise, check that the licenses were installed correctly. - 2) If you are not prompted to install a Management Server license, install the license files for the other SMC servers. - a) Select ≡ Menu > System Tools > Install Licenses. - b) Select the license files and click Install. - 3) To check that the licenses were installed correctly, select .
-Configuration, then browse to Administration > Licenses > All Licenses.
+Otherwise, check that the licenses were installed correctly.

+- If you are not prompted to install a Management Server license, install the license files for the other SMC - a) Select ≡ Menu > System Tools > Install Licenses. - Select the license files and click Install. - To check that the licenses were installed correctly, select & Configuration, then browse to Administration > Licenses > All Licenses.

-Obtain license files on page 27
+Obtain license files on page 31